Retsediv/hydra-lsp/README.md

 - [x] Parse a single yaml (do not account for inheritance)
 - [x] Inheritance support
 - [ ] Keep the current file's tree (given the inheritance) and more global context (for references etc.)
+- [ ] Test main components
 - [ ] Unify naming (instead of 'hydra-lsp', 'hydralsp' and 'hydra_lsp')
+- [ ] Check if hydra is installed in the current venv before starting up

 #### Set of features to implement